-• The South Atlantic jurisdictional area ACL would be the ACL for the Atlantic migratory group cobia (based on the ABC as determined by the SSC) plus the portion of the Gulf migratory group ACL for the east coast of Florida.
+- The South Atlantic jurisdictional area ACL would be equal to the ACL_ABC for the Atlantic migratory group cobia (based on the ABC (as determined by the SSC). plus the portion of the Gulf migratory group ACL for the east coast of Florida. - Management measures set by the South Atlantic Council for the South Atlantic migratory group would also apply to the Gulf migratory group Florida East Coast Zone.